Murray Murdoch: Awards and achievements

-Family Links
+Family links

-John Murray Murdoch has several relationships with NHL players:
+Murdoch was related to several NHL players.
 Dave Dryden and Ken Dryden are his first cousins twice removed.
-J. Murray Murdoch's parents were Jane Murray and Walter Murdoch (b 1875).
-Walter's half sister Maggie Murdoch (1855-1926) married Andrew Dryden (1849-1922).
-Their great grandsons are Dave and Ken Dryden.
+Murdoch's parents were Jane Murray and Walter Murdoch (b 1875).
+Walter's half-sister Maggie Murdoch (1855-1926) married Andrew Dryden (1849-1922).
+Their great-grandsons are Dave and Ken Dryden.

-Mark Messier and Paul Messier are related by marriage through Murray Murdoch's wife, Marie Heinrich.
+Mark Messier and Paul Messier are related by marriage through Murdoch's wife, Marie Heinrich.
 Marie was the daughter of George Heinrich and Ina Dea (d 1936).
 Ina's brother John Dea (d 1943 in World War II) married Alice Dodd Stiles (1911-1999).
-Their grandsons are the Messier brothers.
+John Dea was a grandfather of the Messier brothers.